QuentinRa/blog.quentinra.dev/maths/graph/index.md

 * [Depth-first search](manip/dfs.md)
 * [Breadth-first search](manip/bfs.md)

-And you can solve the problems of passing once by a edge/vertex with
+And you can solve the problems of passing once by an edge/a vertex with

 * [Eulerian graph](manip/euler.md)
 * [Hamiltonian graph](manip/hamilton.md)